Account

 Extraction & Review

-To move faster, Review all (button on the aircraft page) puts every extracted entry in one scrollable list — edit inline and confirm as you go, or hit Confirm N clean to accept, in one click, every entry the AI was fully confident on (high overall score, no flagged field, not a page-spanning fragment).
+To move faster, Review all (in the left nav) puts every extracted entry in one scrollable list — edit inline and confirm as you go, or hit Confirm N clean to accept, in one click, every entry the AI was fully confident on (high overall score, no flagged field, not a page-spanning fragment).
 Anything with a low-confidence field is left for you; use Open page ↗ on any group to check it against the original scan.

 Ripple effects: Extracting a running-maintenance page also (best-effort) proposes equipment installs/removals and advances maintenance last-done dates — so a single scan can shift your equipment list, the maintenance forecast, and the Status grid.